fussionko/AdventOfCode2022/README.md

 # AdventOfCode2022
-Solutions for Advent of code 2022
+Solutions for Advent of code 2022 probably mostly in java